johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-04-06-list-pipelines-with-azure-devops-api/index.md

 ![title image reading "List Pipelines with the Azure DevOps API" with the relevant logos](title-image.png)

 This post implements an alternative mechanism, directly using the Azure DevOps API and thus handling pagination.
+If you're curious as to how to create a pipeline, then check out my post on [creating a pipeline with the Azure DevOps API](../2025-04-06-list-pipelines-with-azure-devops-api/index.md).

 <!--truncate-->